 They aren’t entangled in a quest to prove that they’re “rare” or “special.”
 Instead, they’re driven by the desire to improve some aspect of society.
 These are the people who often show a lot of emotion (perhaps, tearfully) during interviews, because they’re truly living out their heart’s work.
 Their aim is impact.

 The latter is quite different.
-This person might pay for their accolades, then live out this facade for their audience without a second thought.
-They don’t have to earn their success fairly per se; perhaps they believe that they’re a special butterfly and are already entitled to the glory.
+This person might cheat or pay for their accolades, then live out a facade for their audience without a second thought.
+They don't have to earn their success fairly per se; their hot button is the dream of basking in glory, even if it's fake.

-This person chases the ranking or the accolade because of the attention and applause it’ll bring them.
-It’s as though their efforts are motivated by the fabulous image that they hope to portray.
-They often brag during interviews, and even might attempt to micromanage the interview process all the way until the end of its production or publication.
+This person is notorious for chasing likes, shares and rankings because of the attention and applause that they believe those things will bring them.
+They might boast about themselves during interviews or attempt to micromanage the entire process, all the way until the end of its production.
+They're obsessed with their public image.
 They're transactional.
 There’s an energy of hustling–mostly to convince others (and, almost certainly, themselves) of their awesomeness.
 Their aim is influence.

 A few years ago, one of my colleagues and friends, Christina Mirabella, Founder and Editor-in-Chief of Mirabella magazine, said to me, in response to a feature subject’s tantrum, “I think a person’s heart should grow the more successful they become; not their head.
 That’s the test of a person's true character.”